LeadWoods0902/DandD_Nightmare_Plague/Narrative/1 - The Worst days of their lives/1. The twinned ships/script.md

 Herouk:
 	Aye, it's been a long old slog but relax my friend - land should only be a day away and while it be a troubled peace, it was a peace both sides agreed to.

-Herouk begins to make his way to his cabin to use the sending stone with .
+Herouk begins to make his way to his cabin to use the sending stone within to talk with the captain of the ships's sister-ship.
+The Melodius Linnet was a fine ship, perfectly fast and sturdy to boot but unmatched was it by the grace with which the Kife

+.
 After the untimely death of the Melodius Linnet's former Captain,